Economic Empowerment Zones For Economic Empowerment In Under Served Communities

 - Lemon Grove/SE San Diego

-We will deliver our Young Entrepreneur Academy, Emerging Entrepreneur Academy and other innovative Economic Development Initiatives within these zones.
+We will deliver our Young Entrepreneur Academy, Community Meetings for Economic Impact and other innovative Economic Development Initiatives within these zones.

 Young Entrepreneur Academy